 1. Herniated Disc & Sciatica Patients

-If you suffer from a herniated disc or sciatica from a herniated disc, spinal decompression is one of the most effective non-invasive treatments out there.
-Using a spinal decompression table a herniated disc patient can take the pressure off of their herniated disc and promote healing.
+If you suffer from a herniated disc or sciatica from a herniated disc, spinal decompression is one of the most effective, noninvasive treatments out there.
+By using a spinal decompression table, a herniated disc patient can take the pressure off of the disc and promote healing.
 After consistent spinal decompression treatments, around 25 to 40, many herniated disc and sciatica sufferers report being completely cured of their pain.

 2. Degenerative Disc Patients